Keith Ewing

 Keith David Ewing (born 29 March 1955) is professor of public law at King's College London and recognised as a leading scholar in public law, constitutional law, law of democracy, labour law and human rights.

-Ewing's work has been considered as "one of the leading lights of English public law".
-He has been recognised as "one of the world's leading scholars of the constitution of social democracy" and is a co-author of two of Britain's leading textbooks in constitutional and administrative law, and labour law.
+Ewing has been described as "one of the leading lights of English public law" and "one of the world's leading scholars of the constitution of social democracy".
+He is co-author of two standard textbooks in constitutional and administrative law, and labour law.

 Biography

-Ewing went to law school at Edinburgh University, where he graduated in 1976.
-He then went to Trinity Hall, University of Cambridge, to write his PhD in Law.
-In 1978, he went back to Edinburgh University to teach.
-Ewing taught at Edinburgh University (1978-1983) and at University of Cambridge (1983-1989), before becoming Professor of Public Law at King's College London School of Law in 1989.
-He has also taught at several universities in Australia (such as University of Melbourne and Monash University) and Canada (such as Osgoode Hall).
+Ewing studied law at Edinburgh University, graduating in 1976, then moved to Trinity Hall, Cambridge, for his PhD.
+He then went back to Edinburgh to begin his teaching career (1978–83), before returning to Cambridge (1983–9).
+In 1989, Ewing became Professor of Public Law at The Dickson Poon School of Law at King's College London.
+He has also taught at universities in Australia and Canada.

+Work

-Professor Ewing is the author, co-author or editor of 40 books, and published several book chapters and journal articles in leading journals around the world.
-His work recognise the significance of an integrated and broad vision of the constitutional order.
-He was perhaps the first scholar to coin the term ‘juristocracy’, to describe "the way democratic societies can be crushed by unelected judges under cover of ostensible principles like ‘the rule of law’ and ‘the protection of human rights’".
+Ewing is the author, co-author or editor of dozens of books and journal articles.
+His work recognises the significance of an integrated and broad vision of the constitutional order.

-Ewing has written extensively on the funding of political parties and has been regarded as "the most prolific and influential scholar in political finance in the common law world beyond the US".
-His first book on the topic – The Funding of Political Parties in Britain – was published by Cambridge University Press in 1987.
+He has written extensively on the funding of political parties, and has been described as "the most prolific and influential scholar in political finance in the common law world beyond the US".
+His first book on the topic, The Funding of Political Parties in Britain, was published in 1987.

-He has also important work relating to reforming labour law to strengthen trade union freedom, constitutional reform, relating to public participation in the political process and the status of social and economic rights..
+Ewing has also published on reforming labour law to strengthen trade union freedom, constitutional reform, relating to public participation in the political process and the status of social and economic rights.

-In 2020, Ewing published the well received article COVID-19: Government by Decree at the King's Law Journal, where he argued that there was a failure on the part of the British Parliament to discharge its basic constitutional duties; and the book MI5, the Cold War, and the Rule of Law published by Oxford University Press.
+His COVID-19: Government by Decree (2020) argued there was a failure on the part of the British Parliament to discharge its basic constitutional duties during the pandemic.

-To celebrate Ewing's scholarly legacy, papers in his honour were published in a book by Hart-Bloomsbury in 2020 (The Constitution of Social Democracy: Essays in Honour of Keith Ewing), edited by Professor Alison Young (Cambridge University), Professor Alan Bogg (Bristol University), and Professor Jacob Rowbottom (Oxford University).
+To celebrate his scholarly legacy, The Constitution of Social Democracy: Essays in Honour of Keith Ewing was published in 2020.